 The routes themselves are fairly self explanatory and are described below.

 At 6.0kms you will cross over the Juggernaut Trail (this is described below) and just beyond this you'll see some large yellow rocks on either side of the road marking where a gate used to be.
 There's a junction just past here with the right fork heading into a logged area.
 You need to carry on up the left fork (not into the logged area).
 It starts getting a bit steeper here.
 9.8kms from the start you'll come to another junction with a fairly new road heading off to the right.
-You want to go left again here, continuing on up for another 300 metres where you need to turn right onto an obvious road and follow this for a final 200 metres, looking out for a distinct piece of singletrack heading into the bush on your right.
+You want to go left again here, continuing on up for another 300 metres where you need to turn right onto an obvious road and follow this for a final 200 metres, looking out for a distinct piece of singletrack heading into the bush on your right (it's well signed).
 This is the top of the descent trail.
 This road finishes in a further 200 metres, and if you're in a big vehicle or have a trailer you'll probably find it easier to turn at the end of the road where there is a bit of a turning circle.

 You'll have gained about 400 metres in altitude over the 10.5kms, and in a car it's a 12-15 minute drive.